 Plant bare-root trees between November and March, and container-grown ones preferably in autumn or spring.

 Dig a hole 60x60cm (2x2ft) and 30cm (12in) deep.
 Add a layer of organic matter - such as compost or well-rotted manure - to the base of the hole and dig in.
 Place the roots of the tree in the planting hole and adjust the planting depth so that the old soil mark on the trunk is level with the soil surface.

 Now mix in more organic matter to the soil and fill in the planting hole.
 Stake the tree with a rigid tree stake and two tree ties so that it is fully supported against the prevailing winds.
 Water in well, apply a granular general feed over the soil around the tree and add a 5cm (2in) deep mulch of well-rotted garden compost or bark chippings around the root area.Large patio pots (minimum of 40-50cm/16-20in in diameter) can be used to grow cherries on semi-dwarfing rootstocks.
 Use John Innes No 3 Compost, as its weight will help with stability of the container.

 Once established, cherry trees are unlikely to need regular watering, except in very dry conditions, but may need watering when the fruit is developing to help ensure a bumper crop.
 But avoid watering prior to picking as this can cause the skin to split.

 Trees growing in containers, however, will need regular watering in spring and summer to prevent the compost drying out.

-Add a controlled-release or granular plant food to the soil surface each spring to ensure the tree is fed throughout the growing season.
+Add a granular plant food to the soil surface each spring to ensure the tree is fed throughout the growing season.
 Trees that produce poor crops of fruit will benefit from feeding with sulphate of potash.

 Cherry flowers can be susceptible to frost damage, so wherever practical cover with horticultural fleece when frost is predicted.